 BA, MA, PhD (Sheffield); PGCHE (Edge Hill); FHEA

-I was elected to the BAAL Special Interest Group on Language, Gender and Sexuality board in 2013, and the International Gender and Language Association (IGALA) committee in 2015.
+I am currently President-Elect of the International Gender and Language Association (IGALA), having previously served on the committee from 2015-2021.
+I was elected to the BAAL Special Interest Group on Language, Gender and Sexuality board in 2013 and served on the committee until 2021.
 I am on the Organising Committee for the annual conference on Language and Sexuality (Lavender Languages and Linguistics), and hosted this at Nottingham in April 2017.
-I am on the Editorial Board of the Journal of Language and Sexuality (since 2013), and the journal Gender and Language (since 2017), and serve on the Advisory Board for the Journal of Language and Discrimination (since 2016).
-I also chair the North and Midlands Language and Gender Reading Group (https://sites.google.com/site/languagegendergroup/home).
+I am also a member of the Linguistic Ethnography Forum.
+I was an Editorial Board member for the Journal of Language and Sexuality from 2013-18, and the journal's Editor for Book Reviews from 2018-2023.
+I served on the Editorial Board for the journal Gender and Language between 2017-2020, and have been a member of the Advisory Board for the Journal of Language and Discrimination since 2016.
+I also chair the North and Midlands Language, Gender and Sexuality Reading Group.
 I have been a Fellow of the Higher Education Academy since 2012.
-I am the School of English Lead for the Athena SWAN Self-Assessment Team.

-I welcome research proposals from prospective postgraduate students with an interest in the relationships between language and identity, both in terms of interaction and representation, and particularly in relation to gender and/or sexuality; discourse analysis, including ethnographic approaches and those making use of CDA; language, feminist and queer linguistics; media discourse.
+I welcome research proposals from prospective postgraduate students with an interest in the relationships between language and identity, both in terms of interaction and representation, and particularly in relation to gender and/or sexuality; discourse analysis, including ethnographic approaches and those making use of critical discourse analysis; feminist and queer linguistics; media discourse.